 - Cover your nose and mouth when you cough or sneeze

 - Stay home and avoid close contact with others if you are sick

 I am breastfeeding and have just come down with the flu.
 Can I take one of the antiviral medications to shorten the number of days that I will be sick?

 Oseltamivir is found in breast milk in very low amounts and is not likely to be harmful to the breastfed infant.
 Zanamivir is given by inhalation.
 This limits the amount of the medication that gets into your bloodstream.
-For this reason, zanamivir is unlikely to enter breast milk in high amounts and probably would not affect a breastfed infant.
+For this reason, zanamivir is unlikely to enter breast milk in high amounts and would not affect a breastfed infant.
+There have been no studies looking at the use of peramivir during breastfeeding.
+Because peramivir is poorly absorbed from the gut, it is unlikely that the medication that gets into breast milk would enter the baby’s system.
 There are no studies looking at amantadine and rimantadine during breastfeeding.
-It may be best to avoid using amantadine while breastfeeding since it may reduce milk supply.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+It may be best to avoid using amantadine or rimantadine while breastfeeding since they may reduce milk supply.
+Be sure to talk to your health care provider about all your breastfeeding questions.